 Patients with HIV/AIDS or immuno-suppression should avoid chemical peels because this may impair wound healing and increase the likelihood of infection and scarring.

 Also those who have recently had a course of oral isotretinoin or Roaccutane should avoid chemical peels for at least 6 months before undergoing medium or deep chemical peels.
 Similarly, patients who have had a recent face or browlift should wait at least 6 months.

 What are the complications or side effects of chemical peels?

 Most superficial peels are safe and effective and deeper peels have generally been replaced with laser resurfacing due to the higher chance of side effects.
-Most superficial peels produce a mild amount of redness that persists for a few days only.
-Medium to deep peels can cause redness that can persist for up to a month.
+Most superficial peels produce a mild amount of redness/itchiness that persists for a few days only.
+Medium to deep peels can cause redness that can persist for a little longer.

 Allergic reactions – very uncommon however an anti-histamines may be taken before, if an allergy is known, or after.